How good is your sleep?

 Aside from the potential germs, washing your bedding helps you obtain greater peace of mind.
 A study by the National Sleep Foundation confirms that people sleep much better when their bedrooms are comfortable and clean.

-To learn more about bacteria that lives in your bed, read this: https://www.dreams.co.uk/sleep-matters-club/health-risks-of-an-old-mattress/
+Learn more about the bacteria that live in your mattress.

 Stress is a huge factor in keeping people awake at night and many of us toss and turn due to anxiety.
 Unfortunately, chronic stress results in less sleep, which in turn releases more stress hormones, so it’s a difficult cycle to break.